taranis-ai/story-clustering/README.md

 ("story_clusters" : list of list of documents ids)

 ## Incremental clustering
-The incremental clustering method takes as input a dictionary of `news_items_aggregate`, containing new news items to be clustered, and `clustered_news_items_aggregate`, containing already clustered items, and tries to cluster the new documents to the existing clusters or create new ones.
+The method `incremental_clustering_v2` takes as input a dictionary of `news_items_aggregate`, containing new news items to be clustered, and `clustered_news_items_aggregate`, containing already clustered items, and tries to cluster the new documents to the existing clusters or create new ones.
 See `tests/testdata.py` for the actual input formats.
 This method also outputs a dictionary containing two keys:
 ("event_clusters" : list of list of documents ids) and ("story_clusters" : list of list of documents ids)